Marta Filizola

 Marta Filizola is a computational biophysicist who studies membrane proteins.
-Filizola's research concerns drug discovery the application of methods of computational chemistry and theoretical chemistry to biochemical and biomedical problems.
+Filizola's research concerns drug discovery and the application of computational chemistry and theoretical chemistry to biochemical and biomedical problems.

 Filizola is the dean of the graduate school of biomedical sciences at the Icahn School of Medicine at Mount Sinai in New York City.
-Where she is a professor of pharmacological sciences and neuroscience, and also the Sharon and Frederick A. Klingenstein-Nathan G. Kase, MD Professor.
+She is a professor of pharmacological sciences and neuroscience, and also the Sharon and Frederick A. Klingenstein-Nathan G. Kase Professor.

 She is best known for her work aimed at providing mechanistic insight into the structure, dynamics, and function of G protein-coupled receptors using methods such as molecular modeling, bioinformatics, cheminformatics, enhanced molecular dynamics simulations, and rational drug design approaches.
 The Filizola laboratory's research has steadily been funded by the National Institutes of Health (NIH) since 2005.

 As of 2016, Filizola is active in five research projects funded by the National Institute on Drug Abuse (NIDA), the National Institute of Mental Health (NIMH), and the National Heart, Lung, and Blood Institute (NHLBI).

 Education

-A native of Italy, Filizola received her bachelor's and master's degrees in chemistry from the University Federico II in Naples (class of 1993), and earned her PhD in computational chemistry from the Second University of Naples in 1999, though conducting most of her doctoral studies at the Department of Chemical Engineering of the Polytechnic University of Catalonia in Barcelona, Spain.
+Born in Italy, Filizola received her bachelor's and master's degrees in chemistry from the (class of 1993), and earned her PhD in computational chemistry from the Second University of Naples in 1999, though conducting most of her doctoral studies at the Department of Chemical Engineering of the Polytechnic University of Catalonia in Barcelona, Spain.
 She went on to pursue a postdoctorate in computational biophysics from the Molecular Research Institute in California, moving to New York City in 2001.

 Career

 Filizola joined the Department of Physiology & Biophysics at Mount Sinai School of Medicine (MSSM) as an instructor in 2002.
-She continued in this role at Weill Medical College (WMC) of Cornell University, also in New York City, until she was promoted assistant professor in 2005.
-She returned to Mount Sinai as an assistant professor in the Department of Structural and Chemical Biology, where she was later promoted associate professor (with tenure since January 2013), and then full professor in 2014.
+She continued in this role at Weill Medical College at Cornell University. and was promoted assistant professor in 2005.
+She returned to MSSM as an assistant professor in the Department of Structural and Chemical Biology, where she was later promoted associate professor (with tenure since January 2013), and then full professor in 2014.

-Following three years as co-director of the Structural/Chemical Biology and Molecular Design (SMD) Graduate Program, and one year as co-director of the Biophysics and Systems Pharmacology (BSP) Graduate Program, she was appointed dean of the graduate school of biomedical sciences at Mount Sinai in May 2016.
-Dr. Filizola has also served as grant reviewer for NIH and other agencies for over 10 years.
+Following three years as co-director of the Structural/Chemical Biology and Molecular Design Graduate Program, and one year as co-director of the Biophysics and Systems Pharmacology Graduate Program, she was appointed dean of the graduate school of biomedical sciences at MSSM in May 2016.
+Filizola also served as grant reviewer for the NIH and other agencies for over 10 years.
 Currently, she is a regular study section member of the Biophysics of Neural Systems (BPNS) study section of NIH.